xinyang309/Solana-NFT-price/README.md

 ## For beginners:
 Installed python and pip, then use pip to install packages, here we need requests and tabulate.
 You can find the packages in pypi.org, e.g., [requests](https://pypi.org/project/requests/ )

+Or you can simplely download the released .exe version, fell free to add your own nft collections by add their symbol -- you can find it in the urls of their Magic Eden pages.

 Then you can just copy the code in .py files and open with python, remember to change the extension to .py and that's it.

 ## Description